openhab/openhab-addons/bundles/org.openhab.voice.googletts/README.md

 * **Pitch** - The pitch of selected voice, up to 20 semitones.
 * **Volume Gain** - The volume of the output between 16dB and -96dB.
 * **Speaking Rate** - The speaking rate can be 4x faster or slower than the normal rate.
-* **Purge Cache** - Purges the cache e.g. after testing different voice configuration parameters.

-When enabled the cache is purged once.
-Make sure to disable this setting again so the cache is maintained after restarts.

 In case you would like to setup the service via a text file, create a new file in `$OPENHAB_ROOT/conf/services` named `googletts.cfg`